East Los Angeles, California: Other

 The county operates the El Camino Real Library at 5,529 sq ft. with a meeting room capacity 45.
 The library opened in 1929 as the Stephenson Library.
 In 1972 the library moved to its current location, and in 1975 it was rededicated as the El Camino Real library, as it is located on the historic El Camino Real.
 The library was rededicated again in November 2014 after a renovation and expansion that added a meeting room, teen area, and outdoor reading patio.

 The county operates the City Terrace Library.
 The library has been in its current location since 1979 and refurbished in 2009.

 Notable places

 The Cinco Puntos Memorial honors Mexican-American/Chicano veterans of all wars.

+New Calvary Cemetery

+Calvary Cemetery was originally built in Los Angeles, in 1849.
+By 1896, the cemetery was full, and a new one was built across the LA river in East Los Angeles, on 127 acres of land.
+Many notable founders of early Los Angeles are interred here.

 Our Lady of Solitude

 Our Lady of Solitude, known as Soledad Church, opened its doors on Christmas Day in 1925.
 Located in the neighborhood now known as Old Town Maravilla.
 The church was constructed in Spanish Colonial Revival architecture.
 In December 1931, the Church held its first outdoor procession in honor of Our Lady of Guadalupe, a ritual that continues today.
 The Guadalupe Procession is the oldest religious procession in Los Angeles.

 Starting in the 1960s, labor leader Cesar Chavez and members of the United Farm Workers met with the Claretian priests, who also became activists, in the church's basement.
 The street in front of the church is known as Cesar Chavez Avenue.
 In October 1993, the Los Angeles City Council and the County Board of Supervisors approved the renaming of the stretch of roadway, but agreed to delay the change until 1994 and to put up historic plaques along Brooklyn Avenue to accommodate the opposition, many of whom believed that the new name would cause people to forget the Jewish history of the area.
 In 1979, the tile-clad cupola and bell tower were removed due to termite damage, and the bells were reinstalled near the church entrance.